TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Preliminaries

 where $\hat{\bm{\theta}}$ represents the model parameters after backdoor learning.
 In the inference phase, the backdoor model $f_{\hat{\bm{\theta}}}$ performs well on clean input data $\bm{x}$, but when the poisoned data $\hat{\bm{x}}$ is modified by the trigger pattern, it will mistakenly identify the traffic pattern as the target label $\eta(y_j)$.

-Such a technique sheds light on a new direction for designing a WF defense.
-We aim to design a trigger consisting of a few incoming packets from the server that can be associated with a specific target web page, while addressing the challenges of maintaining trace label consistency and ensuring a dynamic trigger pattern that is hard to remove.
-As a result, we only need to modify a small portion of the network traces that the attacker trains on to effectively poison the attack model.
+Such a technique sheds light on a new direction for designing WF defenses.
+Instead of heavily modifying traffic patterns, we inject lightweight, semantically meaningless triggers into a small portion of the traffic.
+These subtle perturbations can covertly influence the attacker's model to misclassify triggered traffic without noticeably affecting client behavior or overall traffic characteristics.
+We aim to design a trigger composed of a few incoming cells from the server that can be reliably associated with a specific target web page, while also maintaining label consistency and ensuring the pattern is dynamic enough to resist removal.
+With this approach, we only need to poison a fraction of the attacker's training traces to effectively compromise the model.